lilywang2110168/Tic-tac-toe/README.md

 creates a group and asks the user to wait for an opponent

 c.joins a group that I know
-joins a group that the user types
+joins a group that the user enters

-Who ever joins the group last makes the first move
+Whoever joins the group last makes the first move
-The two players take turns playing the game and communicate with each other by sending messages format of messages: MSG, @group_name, row_number column_number for example: MSG,@nihao,00
+The two players take turns playing the game and communicate with each other by sending messages to the server format of messages: MSG, @group_name, row_number column_number for example: MSG,@nihao,00